 Osteoarthritis is the most common of all joint diseases.
 It starts in the 40s and 50s but will mostly likely affect everyone to some degree by the age of 80.
 The most common joints affected are the fingers, base of the thumbs, neck, lower back, big toes, hips, and knees.1

-My symptoms went right along with the diagnosis: pain (worse in the morning and after activity), stiffness (also worse in the morning), limited range of motion, swelling, and my knee “giving out” at times.
+My symptoms went right along with the diagnosis.
+I had pain (worse in the morning and after activity), stiffness (also worse in the morning), limited range of motion, swelling, and my knee “giving out” at times.

-At first I planned to not tell anyone but family that I had OA.
-But in the three months since my diagnosis, I’ve discovered some things that have helped me and just might be of to help you if you also have this condition:
+At first I planned to not tell anyone but family that I had osteoarthritis.
+But in the three months since my diagnosis, I’ve discovered some things that have helped me.
+These tips just might be of to help you if you also have this condition:

 Physical therapy: A physical therapist can provide massage, ultrasound and heat treatments that help reduce pain and inflammation.
-He or she can also get you started on a customized program that can make a big difference in the amount of pain and mobility you experience.
+He or she can also get you started on a customized program.
+The program can make a big difference in the amount of pain and mobility you experience.